kidq330/lannot/doc/criteria.markdown

     frama-c -lannot=WM file.c

 This command creates an annoted file with labels corresponding to every available mutators.
-One can select more precisely mutators, like so:
+One can select more precisely mutators by removing some of them, like so:

-    frama-c -lannot=WM -lannot-mutators=AOR,COR file.c
+    frama-c -lannot=WM -lannot-mutators=-AOR,-COR file.c

 Available mutators are ABS, AOR, COR and ROR.